-One should also note that magnetometer readings may be unreliable in aircraft that have magnetized airframes.
-This is a common problem in aircraft with rag-and-tube welded fuselages and has proven to be an issue in my aircraft.
-This leads to somewhat incorrect heading readings which do not affect the operation of the unit (spin mode is based on yaw rates measured with the gyros, not the magnetometer), but can complicate the analysis of datalogs.
-The switch to the nine-axis IMU with the built-in gyros may somewhat alleviate this situation.
+One should also note that magnetometer readings are unreliable in aircraft that have magnetized airframes.
+This is a common problem in aircraft with rag-and-tube welded fuselages and has proven to be a major issue in my aircraft.
+This leads to somewhat incorrect heading readings which do not affect the operation of the unit (spin mode is based on yaw rates measured with the gyros, not the magnetometer), but complicates the analysis of datalogs.
+It was hoped that the switch to the nine-axis IMU with its built-in gyros would alleviate this situation, but erroneous heading information in the datalogs has still been an issue - no amount of yaw rate information can yield a correct absolute heading indication without some reliable earth-based reference.

 The BNO055 chipset used in the IMU is capable of providing absolute orientation with either Euler Angles or Unit Quaternion.
-The manufacturer cautions that the Euler angle mode may lead to incorrect measurements of pitch and roll at steep (>45°) angles.
+The manufacturer cautions that the Euler angle mode may lead to incorrect measurements of pitch and roll at steep (> $45^\circ$ ) angles.
 As these values are used only for datalogging and not part of the feedback control algorithm, we have opted to continue using this representation for convenience, rather than switching to Unit Quaternion mode and doing the calculations ourselves.